Raydivine/RSS-Feed-Reader/README.md

 The <b>social medias</b> like facebook and twitter are providing rss feed too, you can use them to track your favourite Blogger

 <h2> How to use this software</h2>
-This is a portable exe application, it store the news offline anf automatic delete them if outdated
+This is a portable exe application, it store the news offline and automatic delete them if outdated

 1. Download this application via [Release](https://github.com/Raydivine/RSS-Feed-Reader/releases)